madhusudhan1234/Javascript30challenge/readme.md

 - Learned to play the video using Javscript
 - Play pause and progress bar is learned
 - play and pause method is nice

+## What I learned in Day 12

+- Learned about cornify library and it is very awesome
+- Splice from start is also learned